NTTDATA-DACH/viewnode/README.md

 Flags:
-  -A, --all-namespaces             use all namespaces -d, --debug                      run in debug mode (shows stack trace in case of errors) -h, --help                       help for kubectl-viewnode -n, --namespace string           namespace to use -f, --node-filter string         show only nodes according to filter -p, --pod-filter string          show only pods according to filter
+  -A, --all-namespaces             use all namespaces -d, --debug                      run in debug mode (shows stack trace in case of errors) -h, --help                       help for viewnode -n, --namespace string           namespace to use -f, --node-filter string         show only nodes according to filter -p, --pod-filter string          show only pods according to filter